About this project

 Milan Chuttani

-Milan is an Indian-American urban planning professional with a focus on reparative planning, whose family heritage spans Maharashtra, Karnataka, and Punjab in India.
+Milan Chuttani is an Indian-American urban planning professional with a focus on reparative planning, whose family heritage spans Maharashtra, Karnataka, and Punjab in India.
 Raised in Massachusetts on Wampanoag, Massachusetts, and Nipmuc land, Milan grew up in a diverse South Asian community shaped by religious and ethnic variety, as well as the historical trauma of the 1947 Partition.
 His work in reparative planning is deeply rooted in honouring his family’s history, addressing past harms, and fostering healing for a more united future.
 Milan is a Masters in City Planning student at the Department of Urban Studies and Planning (DUSP) at MIT interested in how cities can advance reparative justice through climate adaptation, housing policy, and environmental planning.
 Prior to joining DUSP, Milan worked at Boston Medical Centre’s Vital Village Network as a spatial data analyst supporting community coalitions to improve social drivers of children’s health.
 Between 2018 and 2021, Milan completed an ORISE Fellowship at the U.S. Centres for Disease Control’s Division of Global Migration and Quarantine where he worked on spatial data analysis, web development, participatory mapping, and data modelling projects as a part of the Ebola, COVID-19 and Measles emergency responses.
 Milan graduated from Dartmouth College in 2018 with a B.A. in Government and Computer Science.

 Prasanthi Cottingham

+Prasanthi Cottingham is a Master in Urban Planning student at the Harvard Graduate School of Design who brings a strong background in local government, community relationships, and wellbeing to her role with Pūrangakura.
+Most recently, she worked as a Senior Advisor in the Infrastructure and Environmental Services team at Auckland Council, where she interfaced between staff and councillors to achieve environmental outcomes for the city.
 Before her advisory roles at council, Prasanthi worked across a wide range of kaupapa including teaching and tutoring at Victoria University of Wellington, supporting student wellbeing as a Student Services Manager, and providing therapeutic care as a massage and spa therapist both in Aotearoa and internationally.
 She has also held roles in employee relations and labour relations in the United States, giving her a diverse perspective on people, policy, and systems.
+At Pūrangakura, Prasanthi contributes her expertise in relationship management, community engagement, and environmental planning.
+Her career reflects a commitment to manaakitanga and to creating pathways where people feel supported, heard, and empowered.
+She is passionate about connecting people and places, and about supporting kaupapa Māori approaches to resilience, wellbeing, and sustainable futures.

 Our Kaupapa